Open Letter to the Astrological Community…

 The sidereal argument (if it can even be called that) begs credulity.
 The claim that star groups have eternal meanings and powers consistent with the seasons to which they corresponded when the zodiac first originated is farfetched, to put it mildly.
 It is more reasonable to assume that constellations were artificial constructs, expedient groupings of stars that provided a visible means for measuring planetary positions and forecasting seasonal changes.
 In all likelihood, myths and meanings projected upon constellations derived from the misperception that they were causal factors in determining seasonal conditions and analogous sociological phenomena.

 In saying this, I realize I am violating astrology’s first commandment: Thou shalt not criticize anything astrological.
 Yet, even in the truncated form presented above, I would think any reasonable person would perceive there’s a certain logic to the argument.
-It’s rationale, coherent, defensible.
+It’s rational, coherent, defensible.
 So, why not simply have a respectful conversation about where we might disagree?
 As we shall see in the following section, it’s not so easy anymore, for anyone.

 A Postmodern Straitjacket